Bwc9876/gh-grader-preview/README.md

 >
 > While this works on Windows, the GitHub classroom runner uses Linux by
 > default, and so some professors may write commands specific to Linux meaning
 > they won't work for you.
+You can try running this in WSL.

 ## Usage